 A simple technique allows a user to select a random address location as the starting point for a read operation.
-This involves using the first two bytes of a write operation to set the internal address byte followed by subsequent read operations.
+It uses the first two bytes of a write operation to set the internal address byte followed by subsequent read operations.

 To perform a selective read, the bus master sends out the slave address with the LSB set to 0.
 This specifies a write operation.
 According to the write protocol, the bus master then sends the word address byte that is loaded into the internal address latch.
-After the FM24C04A acknowledges the word address, the bus master issues a start condition.
-This simultaneously aborts the write operation and allows the read command to be issued with the slave address LSB set to a 1.
+After the FM24C16A acknowledges the word address, the bus master issues a start condition.
+This simultaneously aborts the write operation and allows the read command to be issued with the slave address set to 1.
 The operation is now a current address read.
-See Figure 9.
+This operation is illustrated in Figure 9.